Turns out Colin was friends with Jim Fitzpatrick, the Irish artist who designed the covers of several Lizzy albums, and its iconic logo.

 Album review: Gary Moore, Wild Frontier (1987)

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MAY 8, 1987 By Steve Newton "What are your favourite bands?"
+ORIGINALLY PUBLISHED ON MAY 8, 1987 By Steve Newton "What are your favourite bands?"
 I get asked that a lot, and it's a tough question.
 For someone who listens to a lot of different records, favourite bands come and go.
 But for me, probably the most endearing rock group is Thin Lizzy.
-And it's not just because … Continue reading Album review: Gary Moore, Wild Frontier (1987)
+And it's not just because their music was so … Continue reading Album review: Gary Moore, Wild Frontier (1987)

 That time Motörhead’s “Fast” Eddie Clarke told me he just wanted to be a member of a really hot band